shayzimm/T3A2-A-Full-Stack-Project-Part-A-/project_management/project_timeline.md

   - [ ] Deploy the application to a cloud hosting service (e.g., AWS, Heroku).
   - [ ] Perform final testing in the production environment.
   - [ ] Ensure that all services (frontend, backend, database) are fully operational.
-  - [ ] Finalize the README with details about the setup, deployment, and API documentation.
+  - [ ] Finalise the README with details about the setup, deployment, and API documentation.

 - **Presentation Preparation**:
   - [ ] Prepare a detailed presentation covering the project overview, key features, challenges, and solutions.